-The Department will include a contract requirement that the consultant will warrant that all services and work products provided as part of the contract are performed in accordance to the prevailing industry standards, including standards of conduct and care, format and content, meet the satisfaction of the Owner, and conform to the requirements of the Agreement.
-This warrant is effective regardless of the degree of inspection and acceptance by the Department.
+The Local Agency will include a contract requirement that the consultant will warrant that all services and work products provided as part of the contract are performed in accordance to the prevailing industry standards, including standards of conduct and care, format and content, meet the satisfaction of the Local Agency, and conform to the requirements of the Agreement.
+This warrant is effective regardless of the degree of inspection and acceptance by the Local Agency or others.

-If the consultant is required to correct or re-perform any work or services, the work will be performed at no cost to the Department, and any work or services corrected or re-performed by the Consultant shall also be warranted that it is free from defects in workmanship in accordance with the industry standards.
-If the Consultant fails or refuses to correct or re-perform, the Department may, by contract or otherwise, correct or replace the deficient items or services with similar work or services, and charge the cost to the consultant or make an equitable adjustment in the consultant's reimbursement.
+If the consultant is required to correct or re-perform any work or services, the work will be performed at no cost to the Local Agency, and any work or services corrected or re-performed by the consultant shall also be warranted that it is free from defects in workmanship in accordance with industry standards.
+If the consultant fails or refuses to correct or re-perform, the Local Agency may, by contract or otherwise, correct or replace the deficient items or services with similar work or services, and charge the cost to the consultant or make an equitable adjustment in the consultant's reimbursement.

-Acceptance is an act of an authorized representative of the Department by which the Department approves specific services, as partial or complete performance of the contract.
+Acceptance is an act of an authorized representative of the Local Agency by which the Local Agency approves specific services, as partial or complete performance of the contract.
 Correction is the elimination of a defect.